-For instance, the electrical system in a commercial office building that you designed and installed has to be rewired because the breakers keep tripping.
+- Contractors Errors and OmissionsYou not only install but also design plumbing, HVAC or electrical systems for new construction projects.
+With this type of design-build work, you take on more responsibility and risks.For instance, the electrical system in a commercial office building that you designed and installed has to be rewired because the breakers keep tripping.
 It turns out that the wiring you used and recommended was insufficient to handle the electrical load.
 Contractor’s Errors and Omissions covers damages that insured is legally obligated to pay as a result of a negligent act, error or omission, including wiring.
 (Talk to an insurance advisor for more information.
 Not all classes of contractors are eligible for this coverage.)

 - Employment practices liabilityThese days, hiring, firing and day-to-day employee management can be risky business.
 You’d like to think that your employees would never dream of filing a claim or suit against you or your business for discrimination, wrongful termination, harassment or sexual harassment.
 Unfortunately, it does happen.
 Responding to claims or suits like these will require time and money.